 All data are processed on a daily basis and then are stacked (superposed and added together) later.
 The mean, trend, and instrument response of the daily component (E, N, Z) seismograms are first removed and band-pass filtered between periods of 5 sec and 100 sec.
 To speed up the process, we do not rotate the components into the radial (R) and transverse (T) directions for each station-pair until the component cross-correlations (E-E, E-N, N-N, N-E) are performed.
-Earthquake signals and instrumental irregularities are then removed by temporal normalization.
+Earthquake signals and instrumental irregularities are then removed by temporal normalization (Bensen et al., 2007a).
 In order to postpone the component rotation until after cross-correlation, the East and North components are temporally normalized together.
 To achieve this, both components are first band-pass filtered between 15 sec and 50 sec, a band that contains the most energetic surface wave signals from earthquakes.
 For each time point, the mean of the absolute value of each seismogram is computed in the 128 second window centered on that point.
 The values of the East and North components are compared, and the larger is used to define the inverse weight for that time point.
 That weight is then applied to both the North and East component time-series band-passed between 5 sec to 100 sec.
-This process effectively suppresses earthquake signals and maintains the linearity of the rotation operator.
+This process effectively suppresses earthquake signals and is commutative with the rotation operator.

 After temporal normalization, the signals are whitened in frequency.
 Before whitening, ambient noise is most energetic in the microseismic band below 20 sec period.
 Frequency whitening is carried out to broaden the period band of the dispersion measurement.
-Again, to maintain the linearity of the rotation operator, the East and North signals are whitened together.
-Because the spectra of both components are similar, on average, we do this by simply weighting the East and North signals in the frequency domain by the inverse of the smoothed East spectrum.
-Other methods, such as weighting by the mean of the two spectra or their product produce similar results.
-This concludes the data preparation prior to cross-correlation.
+Again, to maintain the commutativity of the rotation operator, the East and North signals are whitened together.
+To do this, we first smooth the East amplitude spectrum by taking the average of the amplitude of spectrum with a 0.01 Hz moving window in the frequency domain.
+Because the spectra of both components are similar in shape, on average, we whiten both of them together simply by weighting the East and North signals in the frequency domain by the inverse of this smoothed East spectrum.
+In general, the phase dispersion measurement is not sensitive to the spectrum variation but to the phase variation.
+Hence, this simple whitening process does improve the spectral content and at the same time allows us to postpone the rotation step.
+Other methods, such as weighting by the mean of the two spectra or their product, produce similar results.
+This

 North-North, North-East, East-East and East-North cross-correlations are calculated between every station-pair for each day-length record.
 We stack all available daily cross-correlations for each station-pair into one time-series to enhance the signal-to-noise ratio (SNR).
-Because all processes are linear in the rotation operator, the transverse-transverse, transverse-radial, radial-radial, and radial-transverse cross-correlations between each station-pair can be calculated by a linear combination of those four components with coefficients related to the inter-station azimuth $\theta$ and back-azimuth $\psi$ angles.
+Because all operators are commutative with the rotation operator, the transverse-transverse, transverse-radial, radial-radial, and radial-transverse cross-correlations between each station-pair can be calculated by a linear combination of those four components with coefficients related to the inter-station azimuth θ and back-azimuth ψ angles.
 These angles are defined by setting the first station as the "event" location and the second station as the receiver location so that the rotation is: